-- Utilize our NelNet payment plan. - Pay online with a credit card (we accept Visa, MasterCard, Discover and American Express). - Visit a cashier at the Ocala, Citrus or Levy campus. - Mail a check made payable to College of Central Florida to: Attention Cashiers Office, College of Central Florida, 3001 S.W.
-College Road, Ocala, FL 34474-4415. - Please Note: Students who have previously provided payment that was dishonored by their financial institution (returned check or EFT or disputed credit card charge) are required to pay in cash or with other certified funds.
+- · Utilize our NelNet payment plan. - Pay online with a credit card (we accept Visa, MasterCard, Discover and American Express). - Mail a check made payable to College of Central Florida to: Attention Department of Student Accounts, College of Central Florida, 3001 S.W.
+College Road, Ocala, FL 34474-4415. - Please Note: Students who have previously provided payment that was dishonored by their financial institution (returned check or EFT or disputed credit card charge) are required to pay with other certified funds.
 Also, students who have previously filed bankruptcy are required to pay all fees in full.